Drone insurance

 For both recreational and commercial drone users, read the small print to make sure you choose the right recreational drone insurance cover.

-How much does drone insurance cost?
+How much does hobby drone insurance cost in the UK?

 It depends.
 If you’re an occasional recreational user, it could be cheaper than for a commercial operation using their drones regularly.
 It’s worth shopping around for a policy that gives you the cover you want, at a price that suits your pocket.

-And if you’re not happy with the quotes you get, one way to reduce costs is to join a flying club that includes insurance as part of its annual membership fee.
+And if you’re not happy with the quotes you get, one way to potentially reduce costs is to join a flying club that includes insurance as part of its annual membership fee.

 Did you know?